 Students arrive at Jackson State University with an idea of what they want to accomplish.
 Some will know how to adjust to the college experience without much need for help.
 Others will need to refer, ask questions, make sure they are on the right path, and learn to read the signs of success.
-No matter which type of student you are, students must discuss academic plans and get advice along the way.
-There is a greater likelihood of success.
-JSU practices an intrusive and appreciative advising model that ensures students are well informed of their chosen academic path and take ownership in their academic careers.
+No matter which type of student you are, support is provided for you through academic advising to discuss academic plans and get advice along the way.
+There is a greater likelihood of success when students are advised and mentored throughout their academic experience.
+JSU practices a proactive and appreciative advising model that ensures students are well informed of their chosen academic path.

-- For traditional undergraduate students, the University Academic Advisement provides academic advising functions: course registration, course add/drop, change of major, degree plans, withdrawal counseling, academic support referrals, evaluate, articulate, etc. - For undergraduate student-athletes, the Tiger Center for Student-Athlete Development and Academic Services number one priority is to advise our student-athletes.
-Advisement consist of: Determining eligibility status and the number of hours needed to meet the following eligibility marker (PTD), compose schedule and register students, organize tutoring sessions for student-athletes, and serve as a department representative when conferring with instructors. - JSUOnline Advisors are available to assist with all academic advising functions and general questions about online and distance courses or to help you through the process of taking an online course.
+- For traditional undergraduate freshman and sophomore students, the University Academic Advisement provides academic advising functions: course registration, course add/drop, change of major, degree plans, withdrawal counseling, academic support referrals, evaluate, articulate, etc. - For traditional undergraduate junior and senior students, academic advising is completed with the students' academic Major Department/College.
+Students will be guided on appropriate course registration, minor declarations, internships, graduate studies preparation, career exploration, etc. - For undergraduate student-athletes, the Tiger Center for Student-Athlete Development and Academic Services number one priority is to advise our student-athletes.
+Advisement consist of: Determining eligibility status and the number of hours needed to meet the following eligibility marker (PTD), compose schedule and register students, organize tutoring sessions for student athletes, and serve as a department representative when conferring with instructors. - JSUOnline Advisors are available to assist with all academic advising functions and general questions about online and distance courses or to help you through the process of taking an online course.
 Various helpful resources are provided on the JSUOnline and Jackson State University's home page.